neraath/neraath.github.io/_posts/2012-04-13-jquery-file-uploader.markdown

 I then attempted to upload a file that would take a few seconds to upload (~5MB in size).
 As expected, the progress bar zipped to 100% and the page hung for several seconds while the upload finished in the background.
 When I reloaded the page and uploaded the same file without issuing the above JavaScript, the progress bar advanced as I would expect it to, and when it reached 100% the <code>done</code> action fired.

-{% pullquote left %}

 This comes back to the original problem with cross-domain requests with JavaScript.
-Effectively, my iFrame request is for a different origin than my source web site. {" The ability for the JavaScript driving the file upload control to monitor the progress of the upload in an iFrame is blocked by the browser in adherence to the Same Origin Policy. "} Therefore, the best the control can do is kick off the iFrame request in an asynchronous fashion, update the progress bar to 100%, and wait for the iFrame to finish loading.
+Effectively, my iFrame request is for a different origin than my source web site.
+The ability for the JavaScript driving the file upload control to monitor the progress of the upload in an iFrame is blocked by the browser in adherence to the Same Origin Policy.
+Therefore, the best the control can do is kick off the iFrame request in an asynchronous fashion, update the progress bar to 100%, and wait for the iFrame to finish loading.
 Thanks go to my good friend <a href="http://dataplex.org" target="_blank">Ben Floyd</a> for reminding me of this.

-{% endpullquote %}

 I opted to drop the <code>forceIframeTransport</code> option and try to get things working using XHR.